UWQirongSu/Anki/README.md

 ### Flags

 - `-history <history_file>`:
   **Optional**.
 Path to a TSV file that stores previously learned words.
-This file helps ensure that you don't tag words you've already learned in the past.
+This file helps ensure that you don't tag words you've already learned in the past. if unspecified, it defaults to anki_history.tsv.
+Can be disabled with the `--disable-history` flag.

 - `--disable-history`:
   **Optional**.
 Disables storing history.
 If used, the program will not update or use the history file.